uxcody/wcag2.2-card-deck/README.md

 ## What's Up Next?
 Thanks to amazing feedback after my initial announcement on LinkedIn, I already have a list of features that I am planning to add in future versions:
-- More languages (already planned: French, Dutch, Japanese, Arabian - more to come)
+- More languages (already planned: Dutch, Japanese, Arabian, Swedish, Ukrainian, Norwegian, Catalan, Polish, Persian, Brazilian Portuguese - more to come)
 - Add method descriptions (how to get most out of the card deck - e.g. for training/learning, or accessibility audits)
 - Add tools that can be used to test for each success criteria (including relevant external sources)
 - Include references to tools that can be used together with the Card Deck